TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 disableCanonical
 ----------------

+.. container:: table-row

+   Property
-..  confval:: disableCanonical
+         disableCanonical

-    :name: config-disableCanonical
+   Data type
-    :type: :ref:`data-type-boolean`
+         :ref:`data-type-boolean`

+   Description
          When the system extension SEO is installed, canonical tags are generated automatically to prevent duplicate content.
 A good canonical is added in many cases by default.
 For edge cases, you might want to disable the rendering of this tag.
 You can do this by setting this property to true.

 ..  index:: config; disableHrefLang